IndoNLP/nusa-crowd/POINTS.md

 - Large (L): 10K<=x<1M (+3 pts)
 - Extra Large (XL): >=1M (+4 pts)

 where x is the number of samples (train + val + test).
-For the dataset with k-fold setting, we will only count one of the folds.
+For the dataset with k-fold evaluation setting, we will only count one of the folds.

 ### Task and Language Rarity